Null logo

 }'

-Response model: Lens returns structured JSON containing an air object and an integrity block.
-Customers may verify the returned AIR independently using the published Lens public key and use it as a stable comparison point in downstream systems.
+Response model: Lens returns structured JSON containing a record object and an integrity block.
+Customers verify the returned record independently and use it as a signed record to compare against later agent behavior.

 Response